Financial Resolutions for 2023 (and How to Make them Happen)

 Debt Snowball Method

-Write down all of your debts from smallest to largest amount (don’t worry about the interest rate for now).
+Write down all of your debts from the smallest to the largest amount (don’t worry about the interest rate for now).

 Determine how long you’d like to pay on the smallest amount e.g. 12 months, 24+ months.